 Currently, there are two thematic issues per year.
 Each issue is organized around a subject important to public discussion.
 We work closely with other communities aside from the academic one in order to broaden our discussion, understanding, debate and argument.
 For example, we work with non-governmental organizations, international organizations and political parties in order to engage them in the public discourses pertaining to their line of responsibility.
 We also have a review section.
 We look at recent works, especially books published in the region and in local languages.

 Moreover, there is a new column, Young Academic’s Voice, launched in September 2013, to promote works among young intellectuals who conduct research on Southeast Asia.
 We provide a platform for them to disseminate their work through our extensive networks across the globe.
 With KRSEA being an online journal, we pay special attention to bring visibility to this writing.
 The fast development of the cyber community allows KRSEA to connect with readers in many ways.
 The impressive statistics of those visiting our website each quarter is a testament of how the Internet is vital to the future of knowledge dissemination.

 Kyoto Review of Southeast Asia also acknowledges the support of the Toyota Foundation and Southeast Asia Studies for Sustainable Humanosphere and the Japan Society for the Promotion of Science, Asian Core Program.
-We would like to also thank the direct0r of CSEAS for his unfailing support.
+We would like to also thank the director of CSEAS for unfailing support.
 Thanks also go to all the guest editors who have worked closely with us through different issues, and the translators who have done excellent jobs within a tight timeframe.